Eastlit is a journal and network of supporting sites focused on creative writing, literature and art from or connected to East and South East Asia.

 Latest, News and Information

 Check the Latest page for all the current news on Eastlit, its contributors, literature and creative writing in the region.
-The latest piece Eastlit News: Emerging Voices which covers news of a new FT award for up to $40,000, came out on April 14th, 2016.
-The June 2016 issue of Eastlit is now out.
-See the Eastlit June 2016 Cover to the left or open Eastlit June 2016 at the Contents.
+The latest piece Eastlit Support for 2016 to 2017 which is our annual call for support and donations, came out on July 15th, 2016.
+The July 2016 issue of Eastlit is now out.
+See the Eastlit July 2016 Cover to the left or open Eastlit July 2016 at the Contents.
 This issue includes poetry, non-fiction, artwork, and works of fiction.
 We hope that you get as much enjoyment from reading it as we have.
 We have writers from across the region and connected to it in this issue.
 There are a number of reappearances by some of our previous contributors, and seven new ones this time.
 We are still considering putting each month’s Eastlit into an e-book or e-magazine as well as the standard website one.
 This would mean that you could download it and read it at your leisure on a reading device, tablet or smart phone at your own leisure.
 The aim is still to trial an old issue first in the next few months.

 We are taking submissions for the last quarter of 2016 issues.
 Spread the word!